Sakitoshi/retropie-crt-tvout/README.md

 composite out of the raspberry pi are very limited.

 #### systems (and emulator) configured and tested:
-- arcade (finalburn alpha and mame 2003. if the game native vertical resolution is 224)
+- arcade (finalburn alpha and mame 2003. if the game native vertical resolution is 480 or less)
 - famicom disk system (fceumm and nestopia)
 - game gear (genesis plus gx)
 - game boy (gambatte)